Core Services: AWS vs Azure

 Compute

-Serverless compute to run code in response to events.
+Serverless compute to run code in response to events without managing servers.

-A repository to store and manage container images.
+A repository to store and manage container images, supporting Docker and OCI formats.

 Storage

-Persistent block storage for use with EC2 instances/VMs.
+Persistent block storage for use with EC2 instances/VMs, offering various performance tiers (SSD, HDD).

-Managed file storage that can be shared across multiple resources.
+Managed file storage (NFS for EFS, SMB/NFS for Azure Files) that can be shared across multiple resources.

-Physical devices to transfer large amounts of data to the cloud.
+Physical devices to transfer large amounts of data to and from the cloud, with options for edge compute capabilities.

 Networking

-Dedicated private network connection from on-premises to the cloud.
+Dedicated private network connection from on-premises data centers to the cloud, offering higher bandwidth and more consistent network performance.

-Service for creating, publishing, maintaining, and securing APIs.
+Service for creating, publishing, maintaining, monitoring, and securing APIs at any scale.

 Databases